-It should be noted that the parameters $\mu_P(t)$ and $\sigma_P(t)$ in~\eqref{eqn_mu_p} and~\eqref{eqn_sigma_p}, respectively, depend on the parameters in $S(t)$ (i.e., $\mu_S$, $\sigma_S$) and the power curve related functions (i.e., $F_t, F_S, F_{SS}$).
+Note that $\mu_P(t)$ and $\sigma_P(t)$ in~\eqref{eqn_mu_p} and~\eqref{eqn_sigma_p}, respectively, depend on the parameters in $S(t)$ (i.e., $\mu_S$, $\sigma_S$) and the power curve related functions (i.e., $F_t, F_S, F_{SS}$).
 This result indicates that the stochastic dynamics of wind speed $S(t)$, together with the power curve function, is translated into the dynamics of power generation $P(t)$.

-Following the similar procedure in~\eqref{e2.1.1}-\eqref{eqn_speed_lognormal}, we can derive a distribution of wind power in a closed-form.
+Following the similar procedure in~\eqref{e2.1.1}-\eqref{eqn_speed_lognormal}, one can derive the distribution of wind power in a closed-form.
 Specifically, the power output $P(t+\Delta t)$ at time $t+\Delta t$ is log-normally distributed as